JaspervanRiet/Jager/README.md

 ```

 ### Libraries
+* [Retrofit] - Type-safe REST client for Android and Java by Square, Inc
+* [Rxjava] - RxJava – Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.
+* [RxAndroid] - RxJava bindings for Android
+* [Retrolambda] - A gradle plugin for getting java lambda support in java 6, 7 and android
 * [Picasso] - A powerful image downloading and caching library for Android
-* [Ion] - Android Asynchronous Networking and Image Loading
 * [Realm] - Realm is a mobile database: a replacement for SQLite & ORMs
-* [NanoTasks] - Extremely light way to execute code in the background on Android.
-Alternative to AsyncTask.
 * [Android-RobotoTextView] - Implementation of a TextView and all its direct/indirect subclasses with native support for the Roboto fonts, includes the brand new Roboto Slab fonts.
 * [Butterknife] - View "injection" library for Android
 * [LicensesDialog] - LicensesDialog is an open source library to display licenses of third-party libraries in an Android app.